-For clients who so wish, Kate - our new personal digital assistant - plays an important role in digital sales and advisory, so that personalised and relevant solutions can be offered proactively.
+Kate - our new personal digital assistant - plays an important role in digital sales and advisory, so that personalised and relevant solutions can be offered proactively.
 Clients can personally ask Kate questions regarding their basic financial transactions.
 They also receive regular discrete and proactive proposals at appropriate times in their mobile app to ensure maximum convenience.
-Clients are entirely free to choose whether or not to accept a proposal.
-If they do, the solution will be offered and processed completely digitally.
-Initially, Kate focused on the mobile application for retail clients in Belgium and the Czech Republic, but in 2022 Kate was introduced in the other core countries of the group, in Bulgaria in February, and in Slovakia and Hungary in August.
-Kate for businesses (with a focus on SMEs) was launched in 2021 and is already available in the Czech Republic and Belgium.
+If the client accepts a proposal, the solution will be offered and processed completely digitally.